nodejs/http-parser/README.md

 In case you parse HTTP message in chunks (i.e. `read()` request line from socket, parse, read half headers, parse, etc) your data callbacks may be called more than once.
-Http-parser guarantees that data pointer is only valid for the lifetime of callback.
+HTTP-parser guarantees that data pointer is only valid for the lifetime of callback.
 You can also `read()` into a heap allocated buffer to avoid copying memory around if this fits your application.